-Authority to approve expenditures shall be determined as shown in the diagrams below.
+Authority to approve expenditures and sign contracts shall be determined as shown in the diagrams below.
 Expenditures shall not be broken down or divided into sub-groups for purposes of avoiding the guidelines.

 The General Manager and Chief Financial Officer may designate their approval authority in their absence.
 Designation must be made in writing and a log of designations of authority will be maintained by the Executive Assistant.
+The General Manager, Assistant General Manager, and other Department Heads/Managers may delegate approval authority to anyone within their department up to \$5,000.
+A list of delegates and their approval authority level is maintained in the Finance Department.